Smile, You're On Candide Camera

 Candide is our novel’s main man.
 He is innocent, idealistic, and faithful to an extreme degree.
-Incredibly gullible, he blindly accepts Dr. Pangloss’s overly optimistic worldview as a young man, and continues to cling to it through a barrage of earthquakes, executions, hangings, floggings, gauntlets, rapes, disembowelments, and poor theatrical productions.
-Candide’s idealistic dedication to Cunégonde drives him to extremes, yet when they are finally reunited, she is unable to live up to his high expectations.
+Incredibly gullible, he blindly accepts Dr. Pangloss’s overly optimistic worldview as a young man and continues to cling to it through a barrage of earthquakes, executions, hangings, floggings, gauntlets, rapes, disembowelments, and poor theatrical productions.
+Seriously: this guy suffers more than all the Disney Princesses combined... and yet keeps a sunny worldview that would give even Cinderella a toothache:

 Rather than relying on one particular philosophy, Candide depends on philosophy as a crutch to avoid thinking for himself.
-Throughout the novel, Candide surrounds himself with quick thinking, opinionated individuals.
+Throughout the novel, Candide surrounds himself with quick-thinking, opinionated individuals.
 It is not by his own wits, but by the decisions of Cacambo, Martin, and the Old Woman that Candide survives to the end of the novel.

 Nevertheless, despite his weaknesses, Candide is unflinchingly principled and kind.
 Unfortunately his naiveté leads him to expect honesty and generosity in a world that clearly lacks both.
 While we laugh at him for his ridiculous nature, it’s also endearing.
 Respect him or not, we readers have a soft spot for Candide.
 He's a super-generous and goodhearted dude: